Liquid: Language Models are Scalable and Unified Multi-modal Generators: Experiments

-However, we attempt to increase the amount of image-text pairs the model can see during the pre-training phase by training one more epoch on our multi-modal pre-training data, and then we were surprised to discover that the model could achieve better performance on visual understanding tasks.
+In another hand, we attempt to increase the training step the pre-training phase by add one more epoch, and then we were surprised to discover that the model could achieve better performance on visual understanding tasks (marked with $\dagger$).
 This result indicates that mixed-modality pre-training plays a role similar to CLIP pre-training, aligning text and visual embedding spaces.
 More pret-raining or more suitable embedding initialization methods could further boost the performance of discrete visual tokens on visual understanding tasks.
+To further explore the potential of this paradigm, we replace the VQVAE in Chameleon with UniTok~\cite{ma2025unitok} that aligns visual and language spaces during training (marked with $\ddagger$), outperforming VILA-U~\cite{wu2024vila}, which trained a CLIP-based multi-codebook VQVAE to improve understanding, and achieving results on par with LLaVA.
+This demonstrates the importance of visual-semantic space alignment for understanding tasks.
+Larger-scale pretraining or introducing semantic-aligned priors for visual tokens proves crucial for enhancing the comprehension capabilities of unified multimodal models, representing a key direction for future tokenizer improvements.